Spanish La Liga Betting Odds

-La Liga is the top professional soccer league in Spain, known to Spaniards as the Primera Division.
+La Liga is Spain’s top professional soccer league, known to Spaniards as the Primera Division.
 La Liga is one of the top soccer leagues in the world and provides millions with soccer betting odds on a weekly basis from August to May.

 La Liga consists of 20 teams, playing each other round-robin, for 38 games in total in a season.
 The bottom three teams each year are relegated to the Segunda Division and replaced by the top three teams from the Segunda.
 Likewise the top teams each season in La Liga qualify for various European club competitions, including the Champions League.